 I don’t even know if I can put into words what 26.2 feels like.
 I’m going to try my best, but this is a feeling I’ve never had, and one I always want to remember!

 Race day began at 3:50 when my alarm went off.
-I was happy we both had slept the night before and also got most of the race jitters out the day before.
+I was happy we both slept the night before.
+Luckily, I also got most of the race jitters out the day before.
 I had oatmeal, taped my feet, and got everything ready to go.

 I started a few minutes late since the bathroom line was huge, but I was grateful to still hear the cannon go off and see fireworks at the starting line on my way down the hill to the start.

 As soon I did start I took off alone and started on my normal-fast pace, it felt pretty great to go downhill and pass a lot of people once I hit the ground running!
 I knew to conserve energy, but my legs went, the adrenaline pushed it with little effort, Imagine Dragons “It’s Time” (to begin) was blaring in my earphones, and I watched the sunrise over the East Valley of the Phoenix Metro.
 The view was breathtakingly gorgeous.
 The hill was amazing!

 Phoenix Marathon Course

 I was at mile 4 before I knew it.
 At this point, I was grateful for a guy dressed up as Chewbacca jumping and dancing.
 I needed that laugh because the next 3 miles were uphill and I hadn’t done any hill training.
 I’m proud that I didn’t walk a step uphill.
 Most of the people running 10-minute miles did stop at parts.
 Honestly, it made me feel great that I was still going!

 I plowed through and kept a pretty good pace.
 Luckily I did this even with my calves on fire.
 When I reached the top of the hill I saw a family friend who cheered me on, it was fantastic!
 That was the hardest part of the course.
 I am ecstatic that I conquered it!